 - 10.3 The appeal will need to set out the exact nature and grounds of the appeal.
-The appeal process has two stages: - 10.4 Stage 1 A senior Council officer will acknowledge the appeal within 5 working days of the receipt of the appeal form and the applicant will receive confirmation that the appeal is under review.
+The appeal process has two stages: - 10.4 Stage 1 A senior Council officer will consider the appeal within 5 working days of the receipt of the appeal form and the applicant will receive confirmation that the appeal is under review.
 Further evidence may be requested to support the appeal and consultation with caseworkers and professional bodies may be required.
 A decision and notification will be made within 20 working days from receipt of the appeals form.
-If the applicant remains dissatisfied with the outcome, they should notify the Council in writing within 20 working days of receiving the appeal decision and the appeal will then be moved to stage 2.
+If the applicant remains dissatisfied with the outcome, they should notify the Council in writing within 15 working days of receiving the appeal decision and the appeal will then be moved to stage 2.

 - 10.5 Stage 2 Stage 2 is a review by a panel made up of senior managers and will be chaired by a manager independent of the original decision-making process.
-The review will take place within 40 working days of receiving notification of the appeal being escalated.
-The panel will consider written and verbal representations from (or on behalf) of the applicant as well as information provided by the Council officer involved in the case and provide the applicant with written notification of its decision within 5 working days. - 10.6 If the applicant remains dissatisfied, the applicant can raise a complaint to the Council using its complaints procedure.
+The panel will consider written and verbal representations from (or on behalf) of the applicant as well as information provided by the Council officer involved in the case and provide the applicant with written notification of its decision within five working days. - 10.6 If the applicant remains dissatisfied, the applicant can raise a complaint to the Council using its complaints procedure.